Twitter, Facebook, and Google are taking consierable efforts to make the world a safer place one click at a time.

 2 step verification process for an added layer of protection on accounts:

--Uses a password and text or prompt or security key as the second band of protection (pin AND debit card)
+-Uses a password, text message, prompt or security keys as the second band of protection (pin AND debit card)

 -Aiming this service at non profits to protect their donors and their cause

 Google analyzes thousands of signals to get spam levels to 0.1% in Gmail, almost eliminating phishing scams.

 Username and password info get into the wrong hands?
 Don’t fear, Google takes extra measures to make sure it’s you signing in whether it be from monitoring specific devices or geographical locations.

 Safe browsing to helps to protect yourself against phishing and malware traps, along with app analyzers, safe browsing specifically for Android apps.